FAQ for Liahona Treatment Center

 - Pornography Addiction

-Individual therapy is done once a week but possibly more depending upon the student.
+Individual therapy is done on a weekly basis but possibly more depending upon the student.
 This is assessed on an individual basis.

 Will my son ever leave campus?

-Every Thursday there is an off campus activity.
+For those boys who have achieved the higher levels, every Thursday is an off-campus activity.
 These activities include but are not limited to, hiking, service projects, boating, swimming, movie and pizza time and each activity is usually followed up with a trip to a restaurant in the community.
 These weekly activities are earned as well as additional opportunities to leave campus for many of the same reasons previously listed.

-Is Liahona Academy a Substance Abuse Treatment Facility?
+Is Liahona Treatment Center a Substance Abuse Treatment Facility?

-Liahona Academy is a dual diagnosis facility offering help with a variety of issues such as ADD/ADHD or ODD, but we also help with substance abuse recovery because the two generally go hand in hand when a parent is considering such a drastic step.
-We are not a detox facility but we do understand that some of our students have learned to self medicate using marijuana and other harmful substances.
-We work with the 12 step program as our module for recovery.
+Liahona Treatment Center is licensed as a Mental Health Residential Treatment Center.
+We are not licensed as a Substance Abuse Treatment Center.
+However, Liahona Treatment Center is a dual diagnosis facility offering help with a variety of issues such as ADD/ADHD or ODD, but we also help with substance abuse recovery because the two generally go hand in hand.
+Even though we are not a detox facility, we do understand that some of the patients have learned to self-medicate using marijuana and other harmful substances.
+In our therapeutic program, Liahona Treatment Center works with the 12-step program as the module for recovery.